Slow Cooker Collard Greens - Soul Food

 What to Eat With Collard Greens and Ham Hock

 Collard Greens and Ham Hocks goes great with many other soul food staples.
-The pair well with Fried Chicken, Smothered Chicken, Pork Chops or Smothered Turkey Wings just to name a few.
+They pair well with Mac & Cheese, Black eyed peas, Fried Chicken, Smothered Chicken, Pork Chops or Smothered Turkey Wings just to name a few.
 All of these are enhanced by the rich hearty flavor of collard greens.
-In addition to your main meat, cornbread, candied yams and potato salad can round off your soul food plate.
+Add a hearty slice of hot cornbread to round off this soul food plate.
+Cornbread is the ultimate way to enjoy that delicious pot likker that is as tasty as the collard greens itself.

 What to Do With Leftovers Collard Greens and Ham Hocks